MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 #### Consumption model details

-In a consumption-model tenant, queries, as they are run, consume "units."
+In a consumption-model tenant, queries consume "units" as they are run.
 Unit calculation is as follows:

 **units consumed in a query** = **number of user-weeks analyzed** x **number of base metrics** x **price tier/1000**, where: